Skip to content

 • Verify the python script file exists.

-• Execute the Pytorch command by using the variables provided by the wrapper.
+• Execute the PyTorch command by using the variables provided by Plexus.

 • Example script can be downloaded here: elastic_ddp.py